kerryb/kale/README.md

 # Kale

-A spike looking at adding basic given-when-then steps to ExUnit tests.
+Basic given-when-then steps for ExUnit tests.
+This is currently little more than a spike: it's probably not ready to use, and the API is certainly not stable.

 ## Features